About the Bir-Billing Area

 Ghornala & Dhanaari Hill: Home of the Dharmalaya Institute

-The campus the Dharmalaya Institute is located approximately midway between Bir Proper and Sherab Ling on Dhanaari Hill, just below the tiny hamlet of Dhanaari and above the village of Ghornala.
-The valley of Ghornala is also home to the Ghornala Resort (in a clearing at the heart of Ghornala proper) and a handful of farming families nestled in a valley surrounded by government-protected forest.
+The campus the Dharmalaya Institute is located on Dhanaari Hill, just below the tiny hamlet of Dhanaari and above the village of Ghornala, approximately midway between Bir proper and Sansal Village.
+The valley of Ghornala is also home to the charming Ekant Homestay (in a clearing at the heart of Ghornala proper) and a handful of farming families nestled in a valley surrounded by government-protected forest.

 Bir Road Bazaar: A Noisy Junction Market on the Way to Bir